pescadores/pescador/docs/bufferedstreaming.rst

 Buffered Streaming
 ==================

 In a machine learning setting, it is common to train a model with multiple input datapoints simultaneously, in what are commonly referred to as "minibatches".
-To achieve this, pescador provides the :ref:`pescador.maps.buffer_stream` map transformer, which will "buffer" a data stream into fixed batch sizes.
+To achieve this, pescador provides the `pescador.maps.buffer_stream` map transformer, which will "buffer" a data stream into fixed batch sizes.

 Following up on the first example, we use the `noisy_samples` generator.